apollographql/apollo-client/docs/source/api/link/apollo-link-rest.md

 ## Troubleshooting

-Here are a few common `apollo-link-rest` problems and solutions.
+Here are a few common `@apollo/link-rest` problems and solutions.

 * `Missing field __typename in ...` -- If you see this, it's possible you haven't provided `type:` to the [`@rest(...)`](#rest-directive)-directive.
 Alternately you need to set up a [`typePatcher`](#typename-patching).
 * `Headers is undefined` -- If you see something like this, you're running in a browser or other Javascript environment that does not yet support the full specification for the `Headers` API.